-Streetsport was established in 2006.
-We have worked strategically in partnership with a wide range of stakeholders over the past 10 years in over 35 locations throughout Aberdeen City with over 100 volunteers helping to deliver activities.
+The Denis Law Legacy Trust has demonstrated measurable impact across Aberdeen City.
+Our Streetsport initiative was established in 2006 and has worked strategically in partnership with a wide variety of stakeholders over the past 10 years in over 50 locations throughout Aberdeen City with over 150 volunteers helping to deliver our activities.

 We have deployed our activity arenas over 1,600 times and provided over 3, 000 hours of free doorstep activity sessions for local youths.

 We have also helped eliminate barriers with hard to reach individuals and involved a high number of disaffected youths in current community matters.

 Streetsport activities alone recently exceeded 35,000 attendances & active participations.
 Our temporary activity arenas are deployed nightly into local communities and we exceeded over 12,000 attendances in 2016.
 We are on target for attracting more than 14,000 ‘free to access’ participations with 2017.